Japan’s economy shrinks 7% in last quarter, risks recession

 The contraction was the first for Japan in more than a year and followed an Oct.
 1 increase in the sales tax, which hit retail spending.
 The Cabinet Office data, released Monday, were a revision from last month’s estimate of a 6.3% decline.

 The data do not reflect the steep downturn in tourism and other business activity related to the virus outbreak that has spread from China to much of the world.
-Most economists are forecasting another contraction in the current quarter.
+Most economists are forecasting another contraction in the current quarter, and possibly for the year, for the world’s third largest economy.

+An “Economy Watchers” survey also released by the Cabinet Office on Monday showed a sharp decline in all kinds of business activity to levels last seen nine years ago just after the devastating March 11, 2011 earthquake, tsunami and nuclear plant meltdowns in northeastern Japan.

+Preliminary data from the Finance Minister also showed imports falling nearly 17% in the first 20 days of February from a year earlier.

 On a quarterly basis, the economy shrank 1.8% in October-December from the previous quarter.
 The earlier estimate was of a 1.6% contraction.